onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Improvements
 * For the IDP type `Tulip`, we now send all the requested scopes (default, optional, and the scopes in the IDP config) to the IDP in the authentication request.
 * We improved the performance of Silent authentication requests (`prompt=none`) towards an IDP of the type `Tulip`.

-### Bugs
-* Fixed an issue where requests towards a configured SAML IDP (e.g. CIM) failed when a single user-agent initiated multiple authentication requests for the same client.

 ## Release date: 2023-01-24